justingolden21/tailwind-colors/README.md

 Click the dark button to toggle dark mode, which lets you see the colors on a dark background

+Click the plus button to view an expanded palette

+Right click a color to preview it as the background

 ### FAQ

 > My poster doesn't look right